 Identify sectors and roles where your skills are transferable

 Identifying your preferred style and way of working

 A good Outplacement consultant will understand the needs of the clients they are working with and will be able to flex their support to your personal situation.
 Sometimes Outplacement is delivered in a workshop format but again a good consultant will be able to engage with those attending to ensure that the content is relevant to their situations.

-At Next Steps Outplacement we pride ourselves on understanding the needs of our clients and delivering a personal service alongside a number of our consultants having previously worked as recruitment specialists which sets us apart from most providers and gives you a current and up to the minute insight into the jobs market.
+At Next Steps ResourceBank we pride ourselves on understanding the needs of our clients and delivering a personal service.
+We have years of experience in coaching, mentoring, wellbeing and recruitment which sets us apart from most providers.